-Medically referred to as aphthous ulcers or aphthous stomatitis, canker sores are small painful blisters that grow on the inner surfaces of the mouth such as on the lips, on the linings of the cheeks, and even on the surfaces of the throat.
+Medically referred to as aphthous ulcers or aphthous stomatitis, canker sores are small painful blisters that grow on the inner surfaces of the mouth, such as on the lips, on the linings of the cheeks, and even on the surfaces of the throat.

-Canker sores are among the most common types of oral lesions affects approximately 20% of the entire adult population around the world.
+Canker sores are among the most common oral lesions affecting approximately 20% of the adult population worldwide.

 Types Of Canker Sores